Where to eat well near the Bell Centre in Montreal?

 Kazu

-This small restaurant on Ste-Catherine Street is packed from opening to closing.
-This is partly because it offers Japanese delicacies at reasonable prices in a fun and inviting atmosphere.
-Japanese crepes, dumplings, carpaccio and shrimp burgers are a must!
-There is often a line, but it moves quickly.
-Kazu is a 14 minute walk from the Bell Centre.
+The small restaurant on Sainte-Catherine Street is packed from open to close, in part because the spot offers delicious little Japanese bites at very affordable prices, in a fun and welcoming atmosphere.
+The Japanese crêpe, dumplings, carpaccio, and shrimp burger are all worth trying.
+There’s often a line, but you eat very, very quickly.
+You may want to plan a little extra time, as the restaurant is a 14-minute walk from the Bell Centre.

 Montréal